HarshVijayvargiyaAstrology/hugo-blog-theme/content/home/intro.md

   background:
     image: ""
 ---
 Namaskar!
-I'm **Harsh Vijayvargiya**, a Psychologist, Occultist, and Entrepreneur.
+I'm **Harsh Vijayvargiya**, a Psychologist, Occultist and Entrepreneur.
 Check out my links and blog posts below for more updates!

 🕉️✨🔱 **ॐ नमः शिवाय** 🔱✨🕉️